Cheap car rental in Ireland?

 - Tires – make sure they are fully inflated and don’t have any bare patches.
 Don’t forget to check the spare tire and ensure all the tools are there in case you get a flat.

 - Safety gear – make sure the car has the correct safety gear like flashers, cones or whatever is required in the case of a breakdown and get the information you need in case a break down happens.

 - Lights & Windscreens – make sure the lights are all in working order and that the windscreen wipers are adequate with plenty of cleaner.
 Check for tiny dings or cracks in the glass.

-I have heard many horror stories of car rentals in Ireland in fact you can read one here in Epic Travel Fails.
+I have heard many horror stories of car rentals in Ireland, in fact, you can read one here in Epic Travel Fails.

-Just be aware of all the variables and double check and get it in writing what all the costs are going to be when renting in car either in Ireland or Northern Ireland.
+Just be aware of all the variables and double check and get it in writing what all the costs are going to be when renting in a car either in Ireland or Northern Ireland.
 Once you have this and things are sorted plan your itinerary and enjoy the most beautiful place in the world.